-The James and James Ecommerce Fulfilment company is ideal for businesses located in the UK.
+The James and James Ecommerce Fulfillment company is ideal for businesses located in the UK.
 International shipping is certainly available, but it seems to have some strong benefits for those in the UK.
 The same day dispatch and packing accuracy is the kind of stuff that all online stores like to see, while the storage of your items is performed in a way that nothing gets damaged and all of your boxes go out to the right customers.

 Rakuten Super Logistics is one of the more popular solutions you can choose from, and they have strategically placed fulfillment centers located all over the world.
 We like the idea of the SmartFill feature, which is a cloud-based platform for keeping track of your fulfillment process, anywhere in the world and at anytime.
 They also have a SmartStock solution for keeping items on the shelves at all times and getting people their products when they need them.

-Consider GoShippo if you're looking for yet another international order fulfilment service with quality service.
+Consider GoShippo if you're looking for yet another international order fulfillment service with quality service.
 The API is open for you to integrate with your store upon signing up, and they have an interesting pricing model that takes the price of shipping plus five cents.
 The shipping tracking lets you understand where all your packages are located, while the intuitive dashboard allows you to connect with your data from anywhere you want.
 You have the option to add insurance to your shipping, and the deep discounts are nice for saving money on USPS labels.
 Along with address verification, return labels and international parcels, you can't go wrong with GoShippo.

 Over to You…